3liz/qjazz/doc/managment.rst

 Configuration
 -------------

-Configuration is read from toml file.
+Configuration is read from toml file or from remote http url.

 The configuration define Qgis backend's pool with `resolvers` that describe how to access the pools - actually only DNS résolution and unix socket are